Shashank-tech9/Advanced-Machine-Learning-Project/README.md

 2) Muli level perceptron
 3) Support Vector Machine and
 4) Relevance Vector Machine
+# Databases
+The fopllowing the are the databases which we used : data_email
+The following the are the libraries we used:
+Sklearn
+quadprog
+# Jupyter Notebook code
 ```
 import numpy as np
 #from decision_tree import calculate_information_gain